 Sandpoint is one of the West's greatest railroading towns, where the Burlington Northern, Montana Rail Link and Spokane International rail systems all converge to create "The Funnel," an amazingly active rail crossroads with more than 40 trains a day traveling through.
 Rail buffs come from around the world to see the many trains traveling through.
-You can sample Sandpoint's rich railroading heritage can be sampled at the Bonner County Historical Museum at 609 S. Ella; 208-263-2344.
 For the brochure, "A Railfan's Guide to Sandpoint Idaho," contact the Greater Sandpoint Chamber of Commerce.

-This fine little state park about 10 miles south of Sandpoint remains open year-round for camping, hiking, great fishing for perch and trout, swimming and more.
+Round Lake State Park is a fine little state park about 10 miles south of Sandpoint that remains open year-round for camping, hiking, great fishing for perch and trout, swimming and more.
 Come winter, it's one of the best recreation areas around, with ice fishing, skating, sledding, cross-country skiing and (on many weekends) a toasty bonfire to warm up at.
 208-263-3489.

 SILVERWOOD THEME PARK